Chapter 6. Signal Transduction

 ⑦ Function

-○ Prevents spread of infection from infected cells to neighboring cells
+○ Prevents the spread of the infection source from the infected cell to neighboring cells.

 7. Ion Channels